just-the-docs/just-the-docs/docs/navigation/in-page.md

 ```

 {: .warning }
-Back-to-top links appear only when *other* configuration options require footer generation!
+Back-to-top links currently appear only when *other* configuration options require footer generation!